argonautproject/us-core-patient-data-feed/README.md

       1. Supported notification triggers
    1. Servers SHOULD provide clear error messages when rejecting subscription requests due to unsupported features.

-6. Security
-   1. Servers SHALL implement appropriate access control for managing subscriptions.
-   1. Servers SHALL manage authorization for delivering notifications.
-   1. Existing security practices and standards for FHIR implementations SHALL be applied to subscription management and notification delivery.

 7. Handling Filters for Multiple Resource Types
    1. Clients MAY include filters for multiple resource types in a single Subscription request.
    1. Servers SHOULD adjust the requested Subscription before persisting it, in order to communicate what filters will be honored.